Goring Gap History

 British Modern Military History Society

-BMMHS has a programme of talks via Zoom.
-There are normally two a month, one if the afternoon and one in the evening.
+BMMHS has a programme of talks twice a month, one on Zoom and the other at Woodcote Village Hall.
 For details please see their website www.bmmhs.org

 Didcot Archaeological and Historical Society holds talks, usually on the second Thursday of the month.
 For details see www.ddahs.org.uk